NipunShrivats/Aptech_work/README.md

 # Aptech_work
 This repository contains all the work including the practice assignments that I have done during the course.

+1. Python
+2. C & C++